Top Rated Local® Mosquito Control In New Castle and the Surrounding Areas

 All mosquito species have the ability to carry a number of serious diseases.
 The transmission of these diseases takes place when mosquitoes bite an infected individual, either animal or human, picking up the pathogen, and then transmit it to anyone else they bite during their life cycle.

-Some of the common diseases mosquitoes have been known to carry here in the states include:
+Some of the common diseases mosquitoes have been known to carry here in the United States include:

 West Nile virus